 However, if there are substantial problems with the CAS report that require candidate action, the admissions office will contact you so that you may correct the issue.
 Applicants to UST School of Law should check with Law Services to ensure that their CAS report contains a reportable LSAT score, at least two letters of recommendation, and all post-secondary institution transcripts.
 You should also feel free to contact our admissions office to check the status of your application.

-The Law School Admission Test (LSAT) is offered six times annually.
+The Law School Admission Test (LSAT) is offered several times annually.

 The Law School Admission Council (LSAC) has put together a great reference guide about the LSAT.
 Click here to learn more about the test.

 The University of St. Thomas will continue to accept the LSAT-Flex score for applicants.
 Read more about the LSAT-Flex.

 We will accept an LSAT score from any of the dates that the exam is offered.
 However, you should keep the August 1 application deadline in mind if you intend to take the June LSAT just prior to the fall entrance date.
 Since we admit students and award scholarship on a rolling basis, late applicants to the program may find that there are no seats or scholarship remaining at that late date.

 Finally, we prefer that an LSAT score not be more than three years old, but at no time will accept an LSAT score that is more than five years old.

 No. The admissions staff cannot predict the likelihood of an applicants chance of being admitted based solely on their LSAT score and undergraduate GPA.
 We consider many factors in addition to the numerical indices when making a decision whether to admit a student to the class.
 We refer to this as "mission fit."

 If you have questions about the competitiveness of your LSAT score or GPA with regard to the entire applicant pool, we would be happy to visit with you.
 Please feel free to make an appointment with the admissions office.

 We will review all test scores submitted, but will consider the highest score when reviewing your file.